Bayer-Group/BayerCLAW/CONTRIBUTING.md

 2. Discuss the pull request.
 Anyone can do this.

-3. Accept (`LGTM`) or refuse a pull request.
+3. Accept or refuse a pull request.
 The relevant maintainers do this (see below "Who decides what?")

    1. Accepting pull requests

-      1. If the pull request appears to be ready to merge, give it a `LGTM`, which stands for "Looks Good To Me".
+      1. If the pull request appears to be ready to merge, approve it.

       2. If the pull request has some small problems that need to be changed, make a comment addressing the issues.